The following image was made from Divide Fractions With Circles Designer:

 All the examples in this program will have a whole number quotient.

-To calculate the quotient, first write the dividend and the divisor in fraction form as shown in the example.
+The picture shows how to calculate the quotien.
+First write the dividend and the divisor in fraction form as shown in the example.
 Then multiply 33/10 by the inverse of the divisor.
 The inverse of the divisor is found by replacing the numerator with the denominator and the denominator with the numerator.
 In short, divide by 11/10 by multiplying by 10/11.

 It is important to know that is the reciprocal or inverse of .
 Some websites and even some textbooks use the term "flip" but this can cause confusion to many learners because "flipped" would look like this: .